-In 2018, the Oregon Coalition Against Domestic & Sexual Violence plans to establish a flexible fund for survivors of domestic and sexual violence throughout the state.
+In 2018, the Oregon Coalition Against Domestic & Sexual Violence will launch a flexible fund for survivors of domestic and sexual violence throughout the state.

 About the problem

 Fleeing an abusive situation and reestablishing a safe, independent life can be extremely difficult.
 In addition to inflicting physical and emotional trauma, many perpetrators of abuse isolate their victims from support networks, restrict access to finances, and may even sabotage employment opportunities, all with the goal of maintaining power and control.
 As a result, when survivors are able to flee an abuser, they often have only the clothes on their backs.
 Meanwhile, expenses for housing, transportation, child care, medical care, etc. continue to accrue.

 Once established, funds may be requested by survivors of abuse through their local community-based domestic and sexual violence advocacy program.